Compare

 How Do the Two Models Work?

 Flat per-order pricing (BrandLift model).
-You pay a fixed fee per order — typically $0.25–$1.00 depending on your plan tier.
+You pay a fixed fee per order — $0.75 on the Basic plan or $0.50 on the Scale plan, with the Enterprise plan including unlimited orders at $299/month flat.
 A $20 order costs the same as a $200 order.
 Your customizer cost is predictable and doesn't scale against your revenue.

-Percentage-based pricing (Zakeke, Customily model).
+Percentage-based pricing (Zakeke model).
 You pay a percentage of each order's value — typically 1.5–1.9%.
 As your average order value or volume increases, your fees increase proportionally.

 The Premium Product Problem

-At $20 average order value, percentage pricing is slightly cheaper.
-The crossover point is approximately $28 — above that, flat pricing saves money on every order.
+At $28 average order value, the per-order costs are roughly equal.
+Above that, flat pricing saves money on every order.
 Since the average custom product on Shopify sells for $35–$50, flat pricing wins for the vast majority of merchants.

 The Volume Multiplier